Susie Revels Cayton: Journalism

 Revels met her future husband, Horace Cayton, in Mississippi around 1881, when she was eleven years old and Horace was courting her older sister Lillie.
 After moving to Seattle, Cayton corresponded at length with Revels' father; Susie's increasingly long postscripts and Cayton's responses eventually amounted to a correspondence between Cayton and Susie herself.
-After a period of long distance letter writing she followed him to Seattle in 1896, living in separate lodgings until they could be married in July of the same year.
-She had started writing for his Seattle-based newspaper, The Seattle Republican, before leaving Mississippi, and eventually became associate editor in 1900 and continued working at the paper until it folded in 1913.
+After a period of long distance letter writing, she followed him to Seattle in 1896, living in separate lodgings until they could be married in July of the same year.
+She had started writing for his Seattle-based newspaper, The Seattle Republican, before leaving Mississippi, and eventually became associate editor in 1900.
+She continued working at the paper until it folded in 1913.
 Given that her husband sometimes traveled out of state, there were times when that associate editor role essentially meant putting out a newspaper.

 Revels and her husband were both light-skinned which, in the words of Richard S. Hobbs, "clearly played a role in the Caytons' early acceptance in Seattle."
-However, as Seattle grew, it became a less hospitable place for African Americans.
-The Seattle Republican had never exactly been a "black paper," it had been a black-edited Republican paper.
-As race relations deteriorated, fewer white people wanted to read a black-edited paper, and the paper never quite crossed over into being the newspaper specifically of the Black community.
+However, as Seattle grew, it became a less hospitable place for African-Americans.
+The Seattle Republican had never exactly been a "Black paper," it had been a Black-edited Republican paper.
+As race relations deteriorated, fewer White people wanted to read a Black-edited paper, and the paper never quite crossed over into being the newspaper specifically of the Black community.
 This (and some unsuccessful real estate speculation) led to a general decline in the Cayton's fortunes after 1907 or so, with them selling their Capitol Hill house in 1909 (pushed out in part by increasing pressure for residential segregation) and shuttering The Seattle Republican in 1913.
 Revels and her husband started another newspaper Cayton's Weekly, in 1916, which targeted the Black community in Seattle.
-The paper ran until 1920 when it was replaced by Cayton's Monthly which only ran for two issues.
+The paper ran until 1920 when it was replaced by Cayton's Monthly, which only ran for two issues.

 In addition to her journalistic writing, Revels wrote short stories which appeared in The Seattle Republican, Cayton's Weekly, and the Seattle Post-Intelligencer.

 Members of the Cayton family pose for a portrait on the front porch of their Seattle home, c.
 1904.
 From left: Ruth (blurred), Emma (Susie's niece), Susie holding baby Horace Jr., and Horace standing above Madge (seated).